Umeshb21/Brain_Tumor_Detection/README.md

-# Brain_Tumor_Detection

-# Brain Tumor Detection using Deep Learning
+# Brain Tumor Detection using CNN

 This project uses Convolutional Neural Networks (CNNs) to detect brain tumors in MRI scans.
 It classifies images as **Tumor** or **No Tumor**, aiming to assist radiologists in quick and accurate diagnosis.